25 Inspiring Books for Entrepreneurs Who Need a Boost

 Blue Ocean Strategy by W. Chan Kim

 Other books and resources tell you how to beat the competition; W. Chan Kim tells you how to make it irrelevant.
-Blue Ocean Strategy tackles the dangers of the cutthroat culture that sometimes arise in business and offers a better way to thrive through uncontested market spaces.
+Blue Ocean Strategy tackles the dangers of the cutthroat culture that sometimes arises in business and offers a better way to thrive through uncontested market spaces.
 W. Chan Kim shows how competing against rivals only leads to a shrinking profit pool and shares transformative ways that businesses can tap on lasting success.

 The Outsiders by William N. Thorndike